Johnny Ashcroft: Awards

-In 1995, Ashcroft was appointed a Fellow of the Australian Institute of History and Arts (FAIHA), in recognition of “… his many years work in the field of Australian Performing Arts, whereby he has proved that he is an acknowledged leader….Future generations of Australians will forever be appreciative of this work, which has greatly enriched the archives of our country.”
+In 1995, Ashcroft was appointed a Fellow of the Australian Institute of History and Arts (FAIHA) in recognition of his long-standing contributions to Australian performing arts.
+The citation noted his leadership in the field and stated that his work had significantly enriched the nation’s cultural archives, with lasting value for future generations.

 Australian Roll of Renown

 The Australasian Country Music Roll of Renown honours Australian and New Zealander musicians who have shaped the music industry by making a significant and lasting contribution to Country Music.
 It was inaugurated in 1976, and the inductee is announced at the Country Music Awards of Australia in Tamworth in January.
 Johnny Ashcroft's plaque states, ‘… The Johnny Ashcroft Show pioneered the breakthrough into the metropolitan registered club circuit.
 He was influential in establishing country music in this substantial market’.